 2021 Proposed A. PERMIT FEES 1.
 Low Impact Film Production \$25.00 flat fee per production (for up to 14 consecutive days of filming) 2.
 Low Impact Daily Rate (each additional day after 14 days) \$25.00 per additional day 3.
 Moderate Impact Film Production \$25.00 per day 4.
 High Impact Film Production Applicable permit fees apply, including but not limited to, permits for the right-of-way and park rental fees.
-B. FEE WAIVER · The city manager may consider a waiver for any fees that may apply under the submitted concurrently with the filmmaking permit application. nis section.
-Any fee waiver request must be C. ADDITIONAL COSTS Any additional costs incurred by the city, related to the filmmaking permitted applicant shall comply with all additional cost requirements contained in the statements applied in the statements applied appl
+B. FEE WAIVER The city manager may consider a waiver for any fees that may apply under thi submitted concurrently with the filmmaking permit application. s section.
+Any fee waiver request must be C. ADDITIONAL COSTS Any additional costs incurred by the city, related to the filmmaking permitted a applicant shall comply with all additional cost requirements contained in the S